diyorbekMIT/JobPortal/README.md

 err = consumer.Run(func(d rabbitmq.Delivery) rabbitmq.Action {
     log.Printf("consumed: %v", string(d.Body))
-    // rabbitmq.Ack, rabbitmq.NackDiscard, rabbitmq.NackRequeue
     return rabbitmq.Ack
 })
 if err != nil {
     log.Fatal(err)
 }
 Publisher
-The exchange is not declared by default, that's why I recommend using the following options.
+The exchange is not declared by default, so use the exchange options when the application should create it automatically.

 go
 conn, err := rabbitmq.NewConn(